 Last, Rhode Island Energy recognizes the advocacy groups that have paved the way for voluntary calls for demand response in previous years - thank you for helping us see the value!
 We hope to work together to amplify our messages in the future.
-The Narragansett Electric Company d/b/a Rhode Island Energy RIPUC Docket No. 23-XX-EE System Reliability Procurement Investment Proposal for Electric Demand Response 2024-2026

-Commercial and Industrial ConnectedSolutions To participate in Commercial and Industrial ConnectedSolutions, customers must be in rate classes G-02 or G-32; customers in other rates classes are ineligible to participate in Commercial and Industrial ConnectedSolutions.
+Commercial and Industrial ConnectedSolutions

+To participate in Commercial and Industrial ConnectedSolutions, customers must be in rate classes G-02 or G-32; customers in other rates classes are ineligible to participate in Commercial and Industrial ConnectedSolutions.
 Commercial and Industrial ConnectedSolutions participants may participate in either Daily Dispatch, Targeted Dispatch, or both (referred to as "dual enrollment").